veberdev/clone_airbnb/README.md

 This app was developed based upon chrisjeon course (Let's build an Airbnb clone with Ruby on Rails).
 It uses Ruby 3.0.0 and Rails ~> 7.0.3.

+## Features

+- payment gatewat implemented (stripe)
+- display maps with pined points acording to the house's location using google maps api
+- get users location
+- calculate the distance between each property and the user
+- a visitor can register an account

+- a user can do:
+    - favorite/unfavorite a house
+    - see reviews and infos about the properties
+    - can login and logout
+    - rent a property based upon available dates
+    - become a host

+ - host dashboard has:
+      - payment registers
+      - display of it owns properties

+ - a host can:
+    - rent his own houses

 ## What does the course teaches:

 - TDD using RSpec